Facts about Paula Zahn

-Zahn then joined the Fox Network and became host of the news program The Edge.
-On 5 September 2001 she was fired by Fox News, which accused her of breaching her contract; the next day she signed with rival news network CNN, and was on the air for the infamous attacks of September 11th.
+Zahn then joined the Fox News Network in 1999 and became host of the news program The Edge.
+On September 5, 2001 she was fired by Fox News, which accused her of breaching her contract; the next day she signed with rival news network CNN, and was on the air for the infamous attacks of September 11th.
 Zahn remained with CNN until 2007, when she announced she would leave the network, saying “For the first time in 30 years, I’m going to take a break here.”

 In 2009 she began hosting On the Case with Paula Zahn, a true-crime show on the Investigation Discovery channel.
 The show became a long-running hit: its 300th episode aired on December 6, 2020.